UlieS/Pipeline/README.md

 - generalizes better, reusable for other datasets

-- takes a combination of global and local features into account
+- CNNs take a combination of global and local features into account

 Disadvantages of Heuristic Method (Region Based, Thresholding):